piyush-kokane/New-University-erp/README.md

 ## 📌 Status

-This project is **actively in development** as part of a full University ERP system.
+This project is **actively in development** as part of an academic & personal learning initiative  and is a working demonstration of University ERP system.
 More modules such as Attendance, Courses, Documents, Fee Management, Timetable, Results, and Admin Panel will be added.

----

-## 📄 License

-This project is private and part of an academic & personal learning initiative.